-While industrial control systems are dependent on real-time communication, IT systems rely primarily on open access to data.
-That's why companies operate these networks separately.
-In the face of increasing digitalization, this separation must now be replaced by open, end-to-end networking that permits flexible, deterministic production.
-TSN (Time-Sensitive Networking) creates a standardized basic technology within the framework of IEEE 802.1 for guaranteed Quality of Service (QoS) and increased demands in the Ethernet.
-TSN comprises a series of individual standards that exclusively pertains to the OSI layer 2 of communication.
-This means that the user interface remains unchanged even with TSN.
+While industrial control systems must communicate with each in real time, IT systems rely primarily on open access to data.
+That's why networks have necessarily been separate in the past.
+But this separation must now be eliminated to allow for flexible, deterministic production with the aid of digitalization.
+TSN creates a standardized basic technology within the framework of IEEE 802.1 for guaranteed Quality of Service (QoS) and increased demands in the Ethernet.
+This only affects the OSI Layer 2 of communication and has no effect on the user interface.

-A "TSN-capable" hardware block is needed for TSN; the currently installed Ethernet blocks generally cannot be expanded to TSN via software.
+A "TSN-capable" hardware block is needed for TSN; the currently installed Ethernet blocks generally cannot be expanded by software to include TSN functionality.

 It is foreseeable, however, that the "standard Ethernet block" will be a TSN-capable Ethernet block in the future.
 That is the main motivating factor for Siemens to put PROFINET on TSN.
 All of the major block manufacturers have already begun to develop, or have at least announced that they will develop hardware blocks with TSN mechanisms.
 For device manufacturers, this results in many possibilities for the various hardware designs of their devices.

 OPC Unified Architecture (OPC UA) is the data exchange standard for secure, reliable, manufacturer- and platform-independent industrial communication.
 It ensures the exchange of data between products of different manufacturers across operating systems.